Categories

 The aforementioned causes of action, among others, can potentially provide victims who are sexually assaulted or sexually harassed while serving aboard a vessel with some measure of justice.
 While these claims can help remedy past incidents, it is of utmost importance that bills such as the Safer Seas Act are signed into law and enforced so that future incidents can be prevented.
 As always, the legal landscape is constantly changing to potentially offer more protections for vulnerable groups, and the maritime industry is in dire need of a change.

-If you were sexually assaulted or harassed as a cadet, mariner, or seaman, the victims’ rights lawyers at Sanford Heisler Sharp can help you navigate through your options and obtain the justice that you deserve.
+If you were sexually assaulted or harassed as a cadet, mariner, or seaman, the victims’ rights lawyers at Sanford Heisler Sharp McKnight can help you navigate through your options and obtain the justice that you deserve.
 We can assist clients nationwide who work in all types of maritime industries.
 Contact us online for more information about your rights and how to start a claim.

 Resources